KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 This is the heart of symbolic decoding:
 Not seeking external validation,
-But internal revelation.
+but internal revelation.

 Every image, every passage,
-Carries a structural resonance
+carries a structural resonance
-Meant to realign the soul with Source.
+intended to reorient the soul toward Source.

 * Christ = Theon — the Essence of Being
 * The Churches = Archetypal resonance paths